Virgin Express France

-Virgin Express France S.A. was a French airline subsidiary of the Belgian Virgin Express, with its head office on the grounds of Charles de Gaulle Airport in Tremblay-en-France.
+Virgin Express France was a French airline subsidiary of the Belgian Virgin Express, with its head office on the grounds of Charles de Gaulle Airport in Tremblay-en-France.

 History

 The airline was founded as Air Provence Charter on 11 November 1995 as a charter subsidiary of Air Provence International, operating Boeing 737 Classic aircraft.
 After EuroBelgian Airlines was renamed Virgin Express, Air Provence Charter was renamed Virgin Express France in 1996.

-Fleet

-Virgin Express France had operated the following aircraft: